dlgroupuoft/InFatPointer-ASPLOS2021-Eval/README.md

 ### Olden

 The Olden benchmark is directly available in the [olden](olden) directory.
-It is forked from [compor/olden](https://github.com/compor/olden), with minor fixes to suppress compilation warnings and improve standard compliance.
+It is forked from [compor/olden](https://github.com/compor/olden), which is in turn based on [Olden from LLVM test-suite subproject](https://github.com/llvm/llvm-test-suite/tree/main/MultiSource/Benchmarks/Olden).
+We applied minor fixes to suppress compilation warnings and improve standard compliance.

 ### PtrDist